Patron Conduct Policy

 * Approved by the Board of Supervisors 10/13/2015

-Other policies affecting patron use of the Library and Library materials include: the Internet Computer Policy and FAQ (further explains and clarifies the policy); Collection Development Policy; and the Library Bill of Rights (and associated interpretive documents).
+Other policies affecting patron use of the Library and Library materials include: the Internet Computer Policy; Collection Development Policy; and the Library Bill of Rights (and associated interpretive documents).